Norman Shepherd

 Norman Shepherd (born 1933) is an American theologian who served as associate professor of systematic theology at Westminster Theological Seminary from 1963 to 1981.
+He later served for almost two decades as a minister in the Christian Reformed Church in North America.

+Early life and education

+Norman Shepherd received his undergraduate degree from Westminster College, and went on to earn his B.D. and Th.M. from Westminster Theological Seminary.
+He began doctoral studies at the Free University of Amsterdam but failed to complete his PhD due to his teaching course load at Westminster.

+Career

+Shepherd began teaching at Westminster Theological Seminary in 1963, and continued there until 1981.
+He pastored churches in the Christian Reformed Church in North America from 1983 until his retirement in 1998.

+Controversial views

 Shepherd had a number of views that were criticized as being contrary to the Westminster Standards, and this led him to be dismissed from his post at Westminster.
 First and foremost, Shepherd was found to have taught students in the classroom that Justification was by the twofold instrument of faith and good works.
-This directly contradicted one of the two foundational Christian truths recovered during the Protestant Reformation—and a doctrine that is considered by Protestants to be the heart of the Gospel—that Justification is by faith alone or Sola Fide.
+This directly contradicted one of the two foundational principles of the Protestant Reformation—and a doctrine that is considered by Protestants to be the heart of the Gospel—that Justification is by faith alone or Sola Fide.
 It also violated Shepherd's pledge not to teach anything that contradicted the doctrinal standards of the seminary.
 In the seven-year dispute within the seminary community, which ultimately culminated in Shepherd's dismissal, Shepherd backed away from explicitly saying that faith and works were co-instrumental in Justification, but, despite changes in terminology, maintained the substance of his teaching on Justification.

 Shepherd argued that evangelism should be carried out with covenant in mind rather than election, which will lead the evangelist to say to people, "Christ died to save you."
 This was criticized as being a denial of limited atonement.
 Shepherd spoke of Christians being justified by "obedient faith," a phrase that was criticized as denying justification by faith alone.
 Shepherd also taught that a person may "pass from an elect and justified status to a non-elect and non-justified status."
 In other words, he taught that a person could lose his or her salvation.
 This contradicted the Reformed teaching of the eternal security of the believer and the doctrine of the perseverance of the saints, articulated in the Synod of Dort.